freva-org/freva-nextgen/README.md

 ```

 The ``--debug`` and ``--dev`` flag will make sure that any changes are loaded.
 You can choose any port you like.
+Furthermore the ``--dev`` flag will pre
+load an empty apache solr server with some data.
+If you don't like that
+simply do not pass the ``--dev`` flag.

 ### Testing